-In addition, the insurance mechanism can reimburse crime victims for loss, and then with all the resources of the vast insurance industry, the insurance company could pursue restitution from the offender.
+In addition, insurance companies can reimburse crime victims for their loss, and then, with all the vast resources at their disposal, pursue restitution from the offender.
 With both insurance and credit elevated to a form of justice, there may well come a time when it becomes true that crime does not pay.

-Credit and insurance, fully developed as part of a system of justice, do not assure absolute elimination of criminal behavior.
+Credit and insurance mechanisms, fully developed as part of a system of justice, do not assure absolute elimination of criminal behavior.
 However, they will afford restitution and make it expensive and counter-productive to engage in criminal activity.

-A more complete exposition of an ideal justice mechanism was set forth in lecture number 12 of Course V-50, which will be examined and expanded in a chapter herein on Justice.
-The Course V-201 portion of this treatise will go deeper into the attainment of justice.
-It is more than likely that society will achieve enormous savings by using credit and insurance mechanisms to deter crime and achieve restitution when crime occurs, namely savings in losses through reduction in successful attacks on persons and property as well as the increase in peace of mind that comes from the security of living in a society with minimal criminal activity.
+A more complete exposition of an ideal approach to justice was set forth in lecture number 12 of Course V-50 and is examined and expanded in the Justice chapter on this website.
+The Course V-201 treatment of this topic will go deeper into the attainment of justice.
+It is more than likely that society will experience enormous savings and other benefits by using credit and insurance mechanisms as the primary means of deterring crime and for securing restitution when crime does occur.
+Those savings and benefits will come through the reduction of successful attacks on persons and property, the end of incarceration as a tool of criminal justice for all but the worst offenders, as well as the increase in peace of mind that comes from the security of living in a society with minimal criminal activity.

 Benjamin Franklin (1706-1790) organized the first American fire department in Philadelphia in 1736 and, to pay for the Philadelphia fire protection, organized the first fire insurance company in 1751.
 Franklin also advised ways to minimize the chance of fire, referring to his maxim “an ounce of prevention is worth a pound of cure.”

 As a private sector company that partners with communities, Rural/Metro is dedicated to finding the most cost-effective ways to deliver the highest quality fire protection and ambulance services.
-1 The company is the largest provider of privatized fire protection in the U.S. providing fire protection or ambulance service, or both in nineteen states.
+1 The company is one of the largest providers of private fire protection and ambulance service in the U.S., offering fire protection or ambulance service, or both, in nineteen states.
 2

 In Scottsdale, Arizona Rural/Metro provided fire protection service at a small fraction of the national average cost for cities of 50,000-100,000 population while the per capita fire loss in Rural/Metro’s Scottsdale service area was far less than the national per capita fire loss; in consequence fire insurance rates for Rural/Metro’s Scottsdale customers were one-fourth the national average for cities of similar size.
 3

-The Walt Disney Company provides its own fire protection services at the Disney Studios in Burbank, California, and at Disney World near Orlando, Florida.
+The Walt Disney Company is another example of private fire protection service.
+They provide their own fire protection at the Disney Studios in Burbank, California, and at Disney World near Orlando, Florida.

-Private fire protection seeks to prevent fire damage.
+Private fire protection services, in contrast, often seek to prevent fire damage in the first place.
 For example, in the 2008 Santa Barbara, California wild fire, private fire protection saved homes by coating surrounding vegetation with fire retardant and moving flammable items away from the structure.
-6
+4

-Lack of proprietary interest in preventing fires is the reason municipal fire departments and fire fighters do not try much, if at all, to prevent fires.
-However, for a private fire insurance company and its fire prevention department or affiliates it is profitable to prevent fires.
+A principal reason that municipal fire departments do little to prevent fires is the lack of proprietary interest in the properties they are there to protect.
+However, for a private fire insurance company and its fire prevention department or affiliates, it is profitable to prevent fires.
 Fires are a loss not only to the individuals whose structures burn, but also to the insurer and the fire protection services that it utilizes.
 We will explore this subject in greater detail below.

-State and local police do not try to prevent crime from occurring.
+State and local police generally do not try to prevent crime from occurring.
 Usually the police come to the scene of a crime in response to a report from private citizens.
-The only element of crime prevention afforded by the state is the deterrence of crime by the possibility of a criminal being apprehended, prosecuted successfully and then incarcerated.
+The primary element of crime prevention afforded by the state is the deterrence effect from the possibility of apprehension, successful prosecution, and incarceration.
 That this is inadequate to prevent widespread crime is evident from the prevalence of violent crimes (physical assaults, homicides, rapes, etc.) and thefts (robbery, burglary, larceny, etc.) where the perpetrator is never identified, much less apprehended and prosecuted to conviction and incarceration.

-The justification for local police is to protect citizens from crime.
+The justification to form and operate local police departments is to protect citizens from crime.
 However, nowhere in America is there any assurance that the police can apprehend and convict criminals, much less prevent crime.
 In the most dangerous areas of American cities, the police are virtually of no use at all to protect citizens.
-In South Central Los Angeles extraordinary numbers of people are murdered, and the killers are never caught.
-The dangerous and precarious nature of life for residents of South Central Los Angeles was portrayed in the 1991 motion picture Boyz n the hood.
-In 2002, the United States Library of Congress deemed the film “culturally significant” and selected it for preservation in the National Film Registry.
+In South Central Los Angeles an extraordinary number of unsolved murders occur every year.
+6

-According to an article in The Los Angeles Times in 2004, “the Los Angeles Police Department’s South Bureau, which patrols most of this part of the city [south and central Los Angeles], has accumulated a backlog of more than 2,400 unsolved homicides over the last 15 years . . . in the hardest-hit neighborhoods, people describe how fear, and the conviction that serious crimes are not solved, makes them reluctant to confront homicide, unwilling to cooperate with authorities or act as witnesses, and disinclined to place their faith in the police.”
-Quoted from “Getting Away With Murder in South L.A.’s Killing Zone,” by J. Leovy and D. Smith, Los Angeles Times, January 1, 2004. http://articles.latimes.com/2004/jan/01/local/me-unsolved1
+According to a 2004 article in The Los Angeles Times, “the Los Angeles Police Department’s South Bureau, which patrols most of this part of the city [south and central Los Angeles], has accumulated a backlog of more than 2,400 unsolved homicides over the last 15 years . . . in the hardest-hit neighborhoods, people describe how fear, and the conviction that serious crimes are not solved, makes them reluctant to confront homicide, unwilling to cooperate with authorities or act as witnesses, and disinclined to place their faith in the police.”
+7

 Los Angeles is not unique in this regard.
 The foregoing statement would be as true of crime-ridden inner cities throughout the U.S.